RiccardoBuscicchio/template-project/README.md

     code --> notebooks
   end
 ```

-* **`environment.yml`**: a file to ensure reproducibility of the working python environment
-* **`./code`**: typically, we share some code, more or less tested (this is where the project core code should be).
+## Input
 * **`./data`**: typically, the code requires some input data (e.g. upstream analyses results, proprietary data, etc).
 * **`./models`**: typically, we need to define a number of different models (e.g. parameters) while developing our analysis.
   It's good to keep the parameters stored as machine-readable and human-readable objects: `json`, `yaml`, `hdf5`, `dill`.
   You can pick whichever you prefer, better if there are input/output libraries available and documented for Python.
   The fewer formats you use across the project, the easier it is for others to do the same.
-* **`./notebooks`**: typically, we tend to develop code through `./jupyter` (i.e. a fancy, lightweight, browser-based working environment for Python) or `./mathematica`  notebooks, as it's easy to look through them, run them, fix them.
+* **`./code`**: this is where the main code libraries of the project should be stored.
+  This can be either third party libraries, contributed code from other projects, or the code developed for this project

+## Processing

+### Software
+* **`./scripts`**: depending on the size of the projects, you might need scripts to be run on HPC, standalone scripts to be executed on local machines, etc.
+  This is where they should go.
+Typically, they import from `code`, execute some tasks, then return `results`.
+* **`./notebooks`**: similar to scripts, though they are used either to prototype `code`, or to perform agile operations, e.g. drawing plots.
+The standard assumption is that every plot for production content is produced by `./jupyter` notebooks
+  Similarly, execution of `./mathematica` notebooks leads to `results`, typically data processed for plot production, or tex content.
   Once we trust a piece of code under development, it can be migrated into the `./code`.
   This two step process is my typical workflow, and it would be nice if you use it when collaborating with me, too.

+### Misc
 * **`./notes`**: typically, we tend to share short notes (e.g. mathematical derivations, proofs, back-of-the envelopes calculations), logging our discussion and research process. _Markdown_, _LateX_, _Plain text_, or any digital note-taking format are all good choices.
 Always prefer source-code (e.g. tex) over compiled files (i.e. pdf), to avoid repository useless bloating.
-* **`./scripts`**: we need some place to dump recurrent scripts, external scripts we re-use over time, recycled from previous projects (e.g. plotting stuff, as in the example `figures.py`).
+* **`refs.bib`**: a place to store useful references for the project

+## Output

+* **`environment.yml`**: a file to ensure reproducibility of the working python environment
 * **`./results`**: the code produces some output, as data products.
 * **`./plots`**: typically, we inspect and publish our data products results as plots.
 It's good to keep the result production from the plot production separate, especially when aiming for a publication, or a thesis.
 * **`./jobs`**: typically, the code might be run on high-performance cluster with different standards for `./jobs` submission files (e.g. slurms, condor).
 It's good to keep the job submission files stored for future reproducibility.
 Most of the time clusters produce `./logs` of the computing activity, useful to monitor the job status and outcome.
-* **`refs.bib`**: a place to store useful references for the project

 Never trust your procedural memory (i.e. remembering the exact sequence of actions to obtain a result): in 9 months time it will be gone.
 So document what you do within reason.